1. Climate change and greenhouse gases

 - Flooding – Uncoupling of meteorology and losses: In Europe, the overall trend in losses (after adjustment for increases in values) has fallen – primarily thanks to improved loss prevention.
 Nevertheless, and this is significant for the future, scientists are convinced that climate change is influencing precipitation patterns in Europe and will produce heavy rainfall and flash floods more frequently – coupled with a tendency for longer dry phases to occur in Europe and elsewhere.
 On a global average, heavy rainfall has already increased.
 According to projections by the IPCC, there will also be more extreme river flooding in many regions.
-Studies on the US Gulf Coast have revealed that the probability of extreme three-day rainfall, as witnessed in Louisiana in August 2016 (overall losses US$ 10bn) or in August 2018 during Hurricane Harvey, has already increased by a factor of at least 1.4–1.5 as a result of climate change.
+Studies on the US Gulf Coast have revealed that the probability of extreme three-day rainfall, as witnessed in Louisiana in August 2016 or in August 2018 during Hurricane Harvey, has already increased by a factor of at least 1.4–1.5 as a result of climate change.

-- Over the last few years, there have been several examples of severe river flooding in central Europe, for example in 2013.
+Over the last few years, there have been several examples of severe river flooding in central Europe, for example in 2013.
 In terms of its meteorological/hydrological characteristics, the flooding was similar to the Elbe floods of 2002, but caused a third less damage.
 This can no doubt be explained by the billions invested in flood protection in Germany and neighbouring countries following the Elbe floods of 2002.
 Money well spent!
 In China too, there are indications that massive investment in flood protection on rivers has led to a reduction in normalised losses.